MasonMcGrail/MasonMcGrail.github.io/constructed_languages/01/reference_grammar.md

 ### <a name="geographic_demographic"></a>A.B.
 Geographic and demographic information <a href="#table_of_contents">^</a>

 Ekhwachi is a language of the (?) branch of the (?) language family.
 It is spoken by about 17,000 people on the island of (?), which is roughly the size of Sri Lanka. (?) is somewhat distant from other landmasses, and due to this as well the nature of the ocean currents that surround it, it has no contact with the outside world.
-The languages spoken there only have contact with each other, and Ekhwachi in particular has only had long-standing language contact with its closest relative, (?).
+The languages spoken there only have contact with each other, and Ekhwachi in particular has only had regular, long-term language contact with its closest relative, (?).

 #### A.B.C.
 The name 'Ekhwachi'